Homemade Substitute for Enchilada Sauce

 With over 200 easy and delicious dinner ideas, you'll never have to worry about what to make for dinner again.

-These are the basic steps for making enchilada sauce from scratch.
-Please refer to the recipe card below for more detailed instructions and nutrition information.
+These are the basic steps for making Authentic Mexican Enchiladas Sauce.
+Refer to the full, printable recipe card below for detailed instructions.
+Let us know if you follow the recipe.

-In a small bowl, add the flour, chili powder, cumin, garlic powder, onion powder, oregano and House Seasoning blend.
+First, in a small bowl, add the flour, chili powder, cumin, garlic powder, onion powder, oregano and All Purpose Seasoning blend.
 Then in a medium pot, heat the oil over medium-high heat.

 Bring to a slight boil, reduce heat and simmer for 5-7 minutes or until the sauce has thickened slightly.
 The sauce will continue to thicken as it cools.
 Finally, remove from heat and stir in vinegar.